WHO IS THE

-Our garden now is a world of adventure for Matilda, brimming with life and the stories of the natural world.
+Our garden now is a world of adventure for my daughter, brimming with life and the stories of the natural world.
 But it’s also a sanctuary for us: an instant escape for those brief snatches of time between parenting or work.

 WHY WORK WITH ME

-I bring a multi-disciplinary approach to creating your wild garden.
+I bring a multi-disciplinary approach to designing and landscaping your garden.

 As a plantsman I bring deep passion and knowledge for both our native flora, and for the perennials and grasses that play the leading role in naturalistic garden design.

 As a designer I have over 15 years of experience in making beautiful things: from gardens to websites, posters, signage and beyond.

 As an entrepreneur I’ve worked with high-profile clients like Facebook, ITV and the Bank of England.
 I am interested in providing an attentive, assuring and communicative experience to everyone I work with.